meet-bhagdev/phptekdemo/README2.md

 4. Now we compile Apache.
 The compilation depends on whether the PHP drivers are thread safe.
 If you have downloaded the thread safe drivers (with names ending in _ts.so), run the following command:

 	`./configure --enable-so --with-mpm=worker`

 	If you have downloaded the non-thread safe drivers (with names ending in _nts.so), run:
 	`./configure --enable-so --with-mpm=prefork`
 	If you get a message saying that PCRE is not found, it can be installed with your package manager.
-Run sudo apt-get install libpcre3-dev on Ubuntu, or sudo yum install pcre-devel on CentOS.
+	Run `sudo apt-get install libpcre3-dev on Ubuntu`, or `sudo yum install pcre-devel on CentOS`.

-5. Run make and sudo make install to complete the installation.
+5. Run `make` and `sudo make install` to complete the installation.

 ###To install Apache from your package manager, follow these steps: